METRONET Latest Updates

 Trees

-METRONET has advised that removal of some existing vegetation along the rail corridor is unavoidable to allow works to go ahead, but that it aims to retain as many trees as possible during works and achieve a 20% increase on current levels of canopy cover in the project area upon completion.
+METRONET has advised that it plans to achieve a 20% increase on levels of canopy cover in the project area upon completion.

 Local, native flora species will be used to support biodiversity, provide habitat for native fauna and minimise water use.

-Tree selection will be informed by the audit of existing trees undertaken in 2022, with black cockatoos to be discouraged from nesting within the corridor to minimise risk of conflict with trains.
+Tree selection has been informed by the audit of existing trees undertaken in 2022, with black cockatoos to be discouraged from nesting within the corridor to minimise risk of conflict with trains.

 For more information, see METRONET's Tree Fact sheet or visit its news section.